zhanxw/rvtests/README.md

 *Genotype in the regression model*.
 For consistence, male genotypes are converted to 0 or 2.

 *MetaScore results*.
-If specify `--meta score`, the output file `prefix.MetaScore.assoc.gz` includes PAR-region and non-PAR region analysis.
+If `--meta score` is specified, the output file `prefix.MetaScore.assoc.gz` includes PAR-region and non-PAR region analysis.
-But in the non-PAR region, the difference is that Hardy-Weinberg P-value are calculated using female samples.
+However, in the non-PAR region, the difference is that Hardy-Weinberg P-value and homeozygous-reference/heterzygous/homozygous-alternative sample sizes are calculated using female samples only.

 *Related individuals*.
 Just append `--xHemi` to the `vcf2kinship` (more details in [Kinship generation](#kinship-generation)) and `rvtest` command lines.
-Rvtests can recognize non-PAR region kinship and use it in the analysis.
+Rvtests can recognize non-PAR region kinship file and use it in the analysis.

 *PAR region*.
 PAR region is defined as two regions X:60001-2699520 and X:154931044-155260560.
 Use `--xLabel` can specify which chromosome has PAR region (default: 23 or X) and use `--xParRegion` to specify PAR region (default: hg19, meaning '60001-2699520,154931044-155260560' in the UCSC build hg19, specify "hg18" will use PAR region definition in the UCSC build hg18, or specify "hg38" will use UCSC build 38).